cla-cif/Cherry-Powdery-Mildew-Detector/README.md

 ## Hypothesis and how to validate

 1. **Hypotes**: Infected leaves have clear marks differentiating them from the healthy leaves.
-   - __How to validate__: Research about the disease and build an average image study can help to investigate it.
+   - __How to validate__: Research about the disease and build an average image study can help to investigate it. <br/><br/>

 2. **Hypotesis**: Mathematical formulas comparison: ```softmax``` performs better than ```sigmoid``` as activation function for the CNN output layer.
-   -__How to validate__: Understand the kind of problem we are trying to solve and the differences between matemathical functions used to solve that class of problem.
-Train and compare identical models changing only the activation function of the output layer.
+   - __How to validate__: Understand the kind of problem we are trying to solve and the differences between matemathical functions used to solve that class of problem.
+Train and compare identical models changing only the activation function of the output layer. <br/><br/>

 3. **Hypotesis**: ```grayscale``` is better than ```RGB``` for image classification.
    - __How to validate__: Understand how colours are represented in tensors.
 Train and compare identical models changing only the image color.